 It’s Just a Theory uses this as its starting rule.
-Each player is theorist with a hand of facts and a card from which they need to come up with a theory.
+Each player is a theorist with a hand of facts and a card from which they need to come up with a theory.
 Players try to hijack each other’s theories to explain their own ideas.
-Everyone is trying to play as many cards as possible and lead as many other theories towards their cards as they can.
+Everyone is trying to play as many cards as possible and lead as many other theories toward their cards as they can.

 115. Who is the most like a Viking?

-116. Who has the longest moustache?
+116. Who has the longest mustache?

 Women are at a bit of a disadvantage with this starting rule from Asterix and Obelix.
 The backup rule is the player with the biggest belly!
 This two-player game is based on the comic.
-Players are either Asterix or Obelix and they are beating up romans, pirates and one person will get to beat up Moralelastix.
+Players are either Asterix or Obelix and they are beating up Romans, pirates and one person will get to beat up Moralelastix.
 Each is worth a different amount of points, the player with the most points after the 5th feast wins.

 117. Who has been to the most European countries?

 The starting player in Ticket to Ride: Europe is the player who has been to the most European countries.
 This game plays in a similar way to Ticket to Ride, with players building trains to connect locations to complete their tickets.
-However, it has the addition of tunnels, ferries and stations to mix up the gameplay a little more.
+However, it has the addition of tunnels, ferries, and stations to mix up the gameplay a little more.